-Sheldon Lynn Neuse was originally signed by Nationals scout Ed Gustafson…attended the University of Oklahoma…was one of the top offensive players in the Big 12 during his three seasons, earning three consecutive unanimous first-team All-Big 12 selections…was one of just 10 players in Big 12 history to be named first-team All-Big 12 three times and just the second player to be unanimously selected three times…was named a Louisville Slugger second team All-American by Collegiate Baseball in 2016...won the Brooks Wallace Award, given to the top shortstop in college baseball…was the 2014 Big 12 Freshman of the Year…on the mound, he went 6-2 with seven saves and a 1.60 ERA in 29 career appearances out of the bullpen.
+Sheldon Lynn Neuse was originally signed by Nationals scout Ed Gustafson…is married, Kadence, and has a child, Sloan…attended the University of Oklahoma and earned three consecutive unanimous First-Team All-Big 12 selections…was one of just 10 players in Big 12 history to be named First-Team All-Big 12 three times and just the second player to be unanimously selected three times…was named a Louisville Slugger second team All-American by Collegiate Baseball in 2016…won the Brooks Wallace Award, given to the top shortstop in college baseball…was the 2014 Big 12 Freshman of the Year…on the mound, he went 6-2 with seven saves and a 1.60 ERA in 29 career appearances out of the bullpen.

 Played for three different teams in two organizations and combined to hit .321 with 16 home runs and 79 RBI in 117 games…added 26 doubles and three triples for a .502 slugging percentage…his 40 walks fueled a .381 on-base percentage…was 14-for-19 (73.7%) in stolen base attempts…his batting average included a mark of .336 (38-for-113) against left-handed pitchers compared to .316 (104-for-329) against right-handers…hit seven of his 16 home runs off lefties for a .628 slugging percentage (slugged .459 against righties)…had a 1.045 OPS against lefties, .828 against righties…had a .350 batting average and 11 of his 16 home runs with runners on base compared to a .284 with the bases empty…hit .365 with runners in scoring position…batted .327 when leading off an inning…hit .356 in the eighth inning and .387 in the ninth inning…appeared in 61 games at third base, 51 at shortstop and one at first base…committed four errors as a third baseman (.977 fielding percentage) and 10 as a shortstop (.953 fielding percentage)…also hit .200 in four games as the designated hitter and was 0-for-1 with a strikeout as a pinch hitter… hit in every spot in the order from third through eighth and saw his most action with 65 games hitting cleanup…batted .418 with five home runs in 14 games while hitting fifth…hit .314 with five home runs and 23 RBI in 22 games for Mesa in the Arizona Fall League following the season and was named to the AFL All-Prospect Team…led the AFL in RBI, tied for the lead in doubles (7) and extra base hits (12), ranked second in runs scored (20) and total bases (49), third in slugging (.570) tied for third in home runs and sixth in batting…also played in the AFL Rising Stars Game.